Camp Rising Sun (New York): Goals

-The Louis August Jonas Foundation is guided by the philosophy of the founder.
-The mission is to "develop in promising young people from diverse backgrounds a lifelong commitment to sensitive and responsible leadership for the betterment of their communities and world."
-In following Jonas' mission, the camp nurtures leadership skills and the training that comes with practical experience.
+The Louis August Jonas Foundation's mission is to "develop in promising young people from diverse backgrounds a lifelong commitment to sensitive and responsible leadership for the betterment of their communities and world."
 Each camper gets the chance to be camp leader for one day.
-Prior to the 2018 Boys’ Session, the camper in charge for that day was called the sachem—a word that refers to an Algonquian chief.
-However, in 2018, the campers decided that this word was unjustly stolen from Native American culture.
-Thus, they ended the use of the word.
-As of 2018, the camper(s) in charge for the day are called “Leader(s) of the Day”.
-Feedback, both from the staff and peers, is given to further gain from the experience.
-Staff members, typically graduate students or teachers, provide support.
+Prior to the 2018 Boys’ Session, the camper in charge for that day was called the sachem, a word that refers to an Algonquian chief.
+However, in 2018, the campers decided that this word was unjustly borrowed from Native American culture and ended the use of the term, replacing it with “Leader(s) of the Day”.
+Feedback, both from the staff and peers, is given.

-The goal of the program is that participants would integrate what they learn at Camp Rising Sun into their lives and pass it along to others.
-After the two months of sharing and working together, Jonas wanted campers to return to their communities the benefits they had gained.
-He said, "We ask that the boys return to life, some day and in some way, the good they have received from it.
+The goal of the program is for participants to integrate what they learn at Camp Rising Sun into their lives and pass it along to others.
+After the two months, Jonas said, "We ask that the boys return to life, some day and in some way, the good they have received from it.
 So, we do ask a price, and its a rather high one."